BDC Hamburger Icon

 Use the FCC’s National Broadband Map to check coverage for your area.

-With so much commerce activity and communication occurring online, most SMBs should seek out cable and fiber-optic internet connections with a minimum speed of 100 Mbps.
+Determining the best internet speed for your business can be challenging.
+SMBs that rely heavily on video conferencing and other data-intensive activities should seek out cable or fiber-optic internet connections with at least 100 Mbps — the FCC’s minimum broadband download speed.
 This speed enables small teams to manage online communications and tasks without interruptions or dropped conference calls.

-As a general guideline, here’s what you can expect to accomplish with an available range of internet speeds.
+As a general guideline, here’s what you can expect to accomplish at different internet speeds:

 1-5 Mbps